Re-engineering Traditional Processes | Improve Business Outcome

 Process Improvement Techniques

-Establish an systematic approach to improving business processes by using methods such as Eliminating bureaucracy, evaluating value-added activities, eliminating redundancy, simplifying process reports and forms, reducing cycle time, and applying automation.
+Establish a systematic approach to improving business processes by using methods such as Eliminating bureaucracy, evaluating value-added activities, eliminating redundancy, simplifying process reports and forms, reducing cycle time, and applying automation with Business Process Re-engineering.
 By carefully applying such improvement techniques to each business process, you need to ensure that all of your business processes deliver business value.

 Setup Internal Controls and Metrics